ben-pr-p/crinkle/README.md

 will run your code in the background give you back:
 * Output
 * Runtime

+With the `--optimize` flag, `crinkle` will also give you:
-* Whether the V8 engine was able to optimize your function
+* Whether V8 was able to optimize your function
+* If not, our best guess as to why (currently only a few guesses implemented)

 All without leaving the comfort of atom!

 Coming soon:
-* Automatic generation of `jasmine` unit tests
+* Automatic generation of unit tests
 * Garbage collector and memory usage information
-* Tests to see if a function is pure
+* De-optimization notice (discarding an inline cache due to a hidden class change)

-## Basic Usage
+# Basic Usage

 Suppose you write a function ...